Scott Bomar: The Bo-Keys and Al Green

-Bomar gained individual prominence playing bass for legendary Stax artists such as Rufus and Carla Thomas, Eddie Floyd, William Bell, Sun Records pioneer Rosco Gordon, and Motown session guitarist Dennis Coffey, both in studio session and on the road.
+Bomar gained individual prominence playing bass for Stax artists such as Rufus and Carla Thomas, Eddie Floyd, William Bell, Sun Records pioneer Rosco Gordon, and Motown session guitarist Dennis Coffey, both in studio session and on the road.

-In 1998, he formed The Bo-Keys, a Memphis soul/funk group featuring former Stax/Volt, Hi Records and Isaac Hayes session players Skip Pitts, Howard Grimes and Ben Cauley.
+In 1998, he formed the Bo-Keys, a Memphis soul/funk group featuring former Stax/Volt, Hi Records and Isaac Hayes session players Skip Pitts, Howard Grimes and Ben Cauley.

-Following the success of The Bo-Keys' critically acclaimed album, The Royal Sessions, Bomar was asked to serve as assistant engineer on Al Green's comeback album, I Can't Stop, which was nominated for a Grammy in 2003.
+Following the success of the Bo-Keys' critically acclaimed album The Royal Sessions, Bomar was asked to serve as assistant engineer on Al Green's comeback album, I Can't Stop, which was nominated for a Grammy in 2003.
 In 2005, Scott re-joined producer Willie Mitchell to record Al Green's Everything's Okay.

-In 2005, The Bo-Keys performed on the film and soundtrack for Hustle & Flow as well as the Paramount/Nickelodeon animated feature Barnyard, directed by Bob Oedekirk.
+In 2005, the Bo-Keys performed on the film and soundtrack for Hustle & Flow as well as the Paramount/Nickelodeon animated feature Barnyard, directed by Bob Oedekirk.
 Three years later, they appeared in the film Soul Men, performing on-screen with Samuel L. Jackson and Bernie Mack.
 The group also added three songs to the film's soundtrack (produced by Bomar), including Anthony Hamilton's "Soul Music," which was nominated for a Grammy in 2009.

-The Bo-Keys have performed at various festivals, including multiple appearances at The Ponderosa Stomp, London’s Barbican Performing Arts Centre, and Lincoln Center’s Midsummer Nights Swing Series.
+The Bo-Keys have performed at various festivals, including multiple appearances at The Ponderosa Stomp, London's Barbican Performing Arts Centre, and Lincoln Center's Midsummer Nights Swing Series.

-Film and Television Work
+Film and television work

-In 2005, Bomar composed the score for Craig Brewer's award-winning film Hustle & Flow.
+In 2005, Bomar composed the score for Craig Brewer's film Hustle & Flow.
 Touted as Memphis soul meets hip hop, Bomar's work on the film has received much critical acclaim.

-Bomar's collaboration with Brewer continued in 2006 when he served as Executive Music Producer and Composer for the film Black Snake Moan.
+Bomar's collaboration with Brewer continued in 2006 when he served as executive music producer and composer for the film Black Snake Moan.
 In preparation for the recording process, Bomar took Brewer and lead actor Samuel L. Jackson on a road trip through Mississippi, during which the trio met with a slew of blues musicians, working to parlay classics like "Stackolee" and "That Black Snake Moan" into modern sinister laments.
-Upon returning to the studio, Bomar enlisted musicians rooted in Memphis, including harmonica legend Charlie Musselwhite, and The North Mississippi Allstars, the contemporary blues/rock group of Jim Dickinson and his sons Luther and Cody.
+Upon returning to the studio, Bomar enlisted musicians rooted in Memphis, including harmonicist Charlie Musselwhite, and the North Mississippi Allstars, the contemporary blues/rock group of Jim Dickinson and his sons Luther and Cody.
 He was later joined by the stars of the film, Samuel L. Jackson and Christina Ricci, to record songs subsequently performed on screen.

-Bomar served as producer with Brewer on the MTV New Media series "$5 COVER" in 2009.
+Bomar served as producer with Brewer on the MTV New Media series $5 COVER in 2009.

-Bomar has since composed for films and television including Gospel Hill (2008), Mississippi Grind (2015), and Dolemite Is My Name (2019), the latter earning him Black Reel Award and International Film Music Critics Association nominations.
-Variety described the Dolemite Is My Name score as “an original score that harks back to the blaxploitation era’s funk-filled glory days.”
+Bomar has since composed for films and television including Gospel Hill (2008), Mississippi Grind (2015), and Dolemite Is My Name (2019), the latter earning him a Black Reel Award and International Film Music Critics Association nominations.
+Variety described the Dolemite Is My Name score as "an original score that harks back to the blaxploitation era's funk-filled glory days."